hlefebvr/idol/docs/examples/bilevel-mibs.rst

 Problem Definition
 ------------------

-This example is taken from :cite:`Moore1990` and is a bilevel optimization problem where the upper level is a mixed-integer linear program (MILP) and the lower level is a mixed-integer linear program (MILP).
+This example is taken from :cite:`Moore1990` and is a bilevel problem where the upper level is a mixed-integer linear program (MILP) and the lower level is a mixed-integer linear program (MILP).

 The problem is formulated as follows: